aupsychology/aupsychology.github.io/stats2workbook/02-inferential_stats_review.md

 Whenever you share data, you should always include a guide that tells people what each variable is and what the variables represent.
 In this case, the variables are named as follows:

-Participant: a participant number
+* Participant: a participant number
-E: extraversion score
+* E: extraversion score
-A: agreeableness score
+* A: agreeableness score
-C: conscientiousness score
+* C: conscientiousness score
-N: Neuroticism score
+* N: Neuroticism score
-O: Openness score
+* O: Openness score
-Gender: gender coded F and M
+* Gender: gender coded F and M
-Age: participant age
+* Age: participant age
-Conformity: their score on a survey about how much they would conform
+* Conformity: their score on a survey about how much they would conform
-RATING: a participant's rating to the question "how much do I think I conform to others' behaviors"
+* RATING: a participant's rating to the question "how much do I think I conform to others' behaviors"
-SelfEsteem: a score on a self-esteem inventory with higher scores indicating more self-esteem
+* SelfEsteem: a score on a self-esteem inventory with higher scores indicating more self-esteem

-##Part 1: Summary Statistics
+##Summary Statistics in R

 We are going to use the `describe()` and `describeBy` functions in the `psych` package to first look at some summary statistics.
 You can see more about these functions in the last assignment.
 First, we'll load the psych package.